chocolatey/choco-wiki/CreatePackages.md

 * The contents of `<description>` and also `<releaseNotes>` are parsed as Markdown, so don’t insert line breaks in the middle of sentences.
 Remember to add empty lines to separate paragraphs and add an empty line before a list.

 ## Versioning Recommendations
 Versioning can be both simple and complicated.
 The best recommendation is to use the same versioning that the installable/portable application uses.
-With chocolatey you get four version segments.
+With Chocolatey you get four version segments.
 If the application only uses 1, 2 or 3 version segments, follow suit.

 If the 4th segment is used, some folks like to drop the segment altogether and use that as only the package fix notation using one of the notations in the next section.
 There is no recommendations at this time.